 A great shopper experience makes a real impact.

-As a kid, I remember how jaw-droppingly amazing it was to wander around the toy store Hamleys in London for the first time.
+As a kid, I remember how jaw-droppingly amazing it was to wander around the Hamleys toy store in London for the first time.
 The sights, the sounds, the pure theatre of it all was spectacular.
 I never wanted to leave!
 Like so many other children before and since, I’d found kid-heaven!

 As an adult, it was equally a delight to visit stores such as Selfridges, Fortnum & Mason, Harrods and Liberty in London; Galerie Lafayette in Paris and Macy’s, Tiffany’s and FAO Schwarz in New York.
 They were all masters of retail theatre in their own way, backed up by exceptional service and quality products.

 But it’s not just the big department stores that provided me with an amazing shopper experience.
 I’ve also loved visits to smaller stores in markets such as the Mutrah Souq in Muscat, Oman; the Grand Bazar in Istanbul, Turkey; Deria Souq in Dubai.
 Other stores stand out such as Allsaints Spitalfields in London; Magasin du Nord in Copenhagen, Denmark.
 These stores, large and small, all focused on providing a great shopper experience.

 But why does the shopper experience matter?